A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we explored the effect of information-dependent protective behaviour on a SIR-SI host-vector compartmental model.
-While all the systems under study only admit the DFE as a non-trivial equilibrium, we were able to characterize the transient behaviour under various different assumptions.
+In this paper, we investigated the impact of protective behaviour on an SIR-SI host--vector compartmental model.
+We focused on single-outbreak scenarios (thus neglecting host demography and waning immunity) so that the systems under study admit only the DFE as a non-trivial equilibrium.
+Nevertheless, we were able to characterise the transient dynamics under various modelling assumptions.

-In particular, assuming a reasonable separation of timescales of the mechanisms underlying our models, we showed that the inclusion of protective behaviour, albeit partial and/or not fully effective, may lead to a prolonged epidemic wave.
-Indeed, solutions of this system rapidly converge on a manifold on which the infected population slowly goes extinct.
-Interestingly, we observed a similar behaviour even when the assumption that the parameters differ by orders of magnitude is relaxed.
-Hence, this slow(er) extinction seems to be a fundamental property of this information-dependent behavioural models, rather than an artifice coming from additional assumptions.